Jumbaba/restaurant-reservation-project/README.md

 ## Summary

-This application is for restaurant owners that want a quick and easy to use system that can keep track of their reservations and available tables.
+This application is for restaurant owners that want a quick and easy to use system that can keep track of their reservations and tables.

 ![Dashboard](https://user-images.githubusercontent.com/87444494/145303192-81f5c121-c02d-4303-a76f-fceaaba5aae2.jpg)